sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ### Citizens

-- Cyber security and privacy: citizens have a choice to share their personal data for convenience
+- Citizens may receive their services through automated processes through their preferred services
 - Generational change: Citizens are used to deal with technologies, they do not face technical illiteracy like 2019.
 - One GC: Citizens interact with federal government services, without having to understand how those are administered by multiple departments.
 That interaction is either via a central GC Portal or via 3rd party providers like banks, employers, provincial services.

 #### Automatic Enrollment and Delivery

-Enrollment and delivery of services is automated by default and wherever possible.
+Enrollment and delivery of services is automated by default and wherever possible, with an opt-out option.

-These Canadians are benefiting seamlessly from GC services.
-GC Services are integrated with widely used third party platforms and services (e.g. Banks, CRA, Social media, Job boards, Internet of things).
-Services are accessible anywhere, anytime, from any device, and from any partner.
+Canadians who do not opt out benefit seamlessly from GC services through the set of services they opt in to.
+For example their ...

+- Bank(s)
+- Preferred job hunting web site
+- Preferred social media platform(s)
+- IoT devices

 90% of citizens (33 300 000 people) have a trusted Canadian profile used to verify/validate identity via the [Pan-Canadian Trust Framework](https://diacc.ca/pan-canadian-trust-framework/).

-These citizens receive their benefits seamlessly throughout their lives as major life events trigger the delivery of benefits.
+Citizens can receive their benefits seamlessly throughout their lives as major life events trigger the delivery of benefits (for more details please refer to [our example of the Human Development Lifecycle a.k.a HDLC](/human-development-life-cycle.html)).

 #### Self-Service